Fuisel/Yanille-LauncherV2/SETUP.md

 ![This is an image](https://i.imgur.com/VqiqIeP.png)

-Make sure CC is selected and replace 'Vanguard' with 'MyCoolName' MAKE SURE ITS CAPS E same with the server name
+Make sure CC is selected and replace 'Yanille' with 'MyCoolName' MAKE SURE ITS CAPS E same with the server name

 3) Inside Intellij click the root of the project and press CTRL + ALT + R